Brilord/Transparent-AI-Client/README.md

  - Reset main window bounds: `Ctrl + Alt + R` (main window only).
  - Snap link window to left third: `Alt + 6` (link windows only).
  - Snap link window to right third: `Alt + 9` (link windows only).
- - Dragging a window near a screen edge lets the operating system snap it, just like any other application—Plana no longer adds extra snap layouts.
+ - Dragging a window near a screen edge lets the operating system snap it, just like any other application—Transparent AI Client no longer adds extra snap layouts.

 ## Link Windows (External Pages)